danpadcz/fakedrawerinbrno/README.md

 I want to add a simple tkinter gui in the future.

+## TODO

+- a simple gui
+- interface for adding words so I can give it to my friends :D

 ## Usage

 The script takes 2 arguments, first one is the amount of players and the second one is the path to the json file with the prompts